 What is UQBAR?

 UQBAR is a brand new neighborhood cafe in Berkeley, CA that invites patrons in for a welcoming atmosphere and a fresh, Mediterranean menu emphasizing local, seasonal ingredients.
-For breakfast and lunch, guests can enjoy a delicious menu of sandwiches, soups, salads, and house-baked treats.
-Our beverage service includes sustainably sourced coffee and tea, fresh juices, frosty beverages on tap, and a curated selection of Mediterranean and Californian wines.
+For breakfast and lunch, guests can enjoy a delicious menu of sandwiches, soups, salads, and house-baked treats, along with UQBAR signatures like our hummus (made fresh daily!) and buckwheat flatbread.
+For Friday evening events and occasional private dinners, we light candles and serve shareable mezze and rice platters for an intimate, lively experience.
+Our beverage service includes sustainably sourced coffee and tea, fresh juices, local beers on tap, and a curated selection of Mediterranean and Californian wines.
 Our menu appeals to people with all tastes and can be tailored to accommodate most allergies and dietary restrictions.

 Entering UQBAR feels like discovering a secret oasis.
-Plants climb the gate and archway, offering an escape from the street outside and creating a sense of calm.
-The dining room is bright and sunny, full of warm earth tones.
-Guests sit at tables and booths in convivial groups.
+Plants climb the gate and hang from the rafters, offering an escape from the world outside.
+Guests sit at tables and booths in convivial groups, enjoying our lofty dining room and secluded courtyard.
 From our open kitchen wafts the delicious smell of fresh baked goods or warmly spiced roasts.
-The environment invites guests to relax and enjoy dining together.
-For occasional evening events, we dim the lights, light candles, and serve shareable mezze platters for an intimate, elevated experience.
+We’re passionate about sharing our love of food, friendly service, and a welcoming space with the community!

 Founded by husband-wife team Benji and Jennie Smith, UQBAR combines Benji’s decade of restaurant experience as a cook and chef with Jennie’s expertise in front-of-house operations and entrepreneurship.
 A deep-rooted connection to Berkeley, as Jennie’s hometown, strengthens UQBAR’s commitment to creating a welcoming space that reflects both our passion for good food and a sense of home.